 Following the Labor government's election win in 1972, he served as Shadow Minister for Industrial Relations.
 He became leader of the Liberal Party in March 1975 and in November became caretaker Prime Minster after the Governor-General, Sir John Kerr, dismissed the Whitlam government.
 He was returned to office through election victories in 1975, 1977 and 1980, before losing to Bob Hawke at the 1983 election.
 He resigned from politics in March 1983.
 Following his formal political career, Malcolm Fraser has continued a presence on the world stage, as Chair of the United Nations Panel of Eminent Persons on the Role of Transnational Corporations in South Africa (1985); as Co-Chair of the Commonwealth Group of Eminent Persons campaigning for an end to apartheid in South Africa (1985-1986); and Chair of the UN Secretary-General's Expert Group on African Commodity Issues (1989-1990).
 In 1987 he founded CARE Australia, the country's largest non-political and non-religious overseas aid organisation and was president of CARE International from 1990 to 1995.
 In 1997, he led a Commonwealth Observer Mission to Pakistan to monitor the national elections.

 Malcolm Fraser remains actively interested in issues associated with human rights, multiculturalism and reconciliation with indigenous Australians.
 He has been highly critical of the Howard government's involvement in the war in Iraq, as well as of its treatment of asylum seekers.

-DATE OF TRANSFER March 2005 ACCESS CONDITIONS Open DESCRIPTION These photograph albums document overseas visits undertaken by Mr Fraser subsequent to his Prime Ministerial career.
-They include photographs of his work with the United Nations and Commonwealth Eminent Persons' Group.
-NOTE ON COLLECTIONS This series was transferred from Malcolm Fraser's office, 101 Collins Street, Melbourne.
-NOTE ON LISTING Listed subsequent to transfer to University of Melbourne Archives; numbers appended at this time.
-LISTED BY Peter Bode; Caitlin Stone DATE 24 June 2005, 8 November 2006
+DATE OF TRANSFER March 2005

+ACCESS CONDITIONS Open

+DESCRIPTION This series contains family-related photographs taken over two generations of the Fraser family.
+The earliest photographs date from the early twentieth-century and depict the life of John Neville Fraser (Malcolm Fraser's father), both during his time as a student at Oxford University (1909-1911) and in Australia.

+NOTE ON

+LISTING

+LISTED BY Initial listing by Peter Bode; re-listed by Caitlin Stone

+DATE 30 January 2007